The projector algorithm: a simple parallel algorithm for computing Voronoi diagrams and Delaunay graphs: A detailed description of the projector algorithm

-If \eqref{eq:B_lambda} has a unique solution $\lambda=(\lambda_1,\lambda_2)$, then either it is not nonnegative, i.e., the point $u=p+\sum_{i=1}^2\lambda_i T_i$ is not in the cone, or $\lambda$ is nonnegative, i.e., $u$ is in the cone.
-In the first case the ray emanating from $p$ in the direction of $\theta_3:=(p-u)/|p-u|$ will hit an edge of the cell contained in the cone but not located on $L_1$ or $L_2$.
-Such a case is described in Figure \ref{fig:SimplexEuclidConePhase1} when considering the subface $\{\theta_1,\theta_2\}$.
-We divide the current simplex subface using $\theta_3$ and continue the process.
-In the second case $u$ is in the cone, but we should check whether $u$ is in the cell (can be checked, for instance, by distance comparisons).
-If $u$ is in the cell (corresponding to the case of the subface $\{\theta_1,\theta_3\}$ in Figure \ref{fig:SimplexEuclidConePhase2}, where $u=v$ there), then it is a vertex and we store it (together with other data: see Section \ref{sec:CombinatorialInformation}).
-We have finished with the subface and can go to the other ones.
-Otherwise $u$ is not a vertex, and we actually found a new edge of the cell corresponding to the ray in the direction of $\theta_3:=(u-p)/|u-p|$ (implicit in Figure ~\ref{fig:SimplexEuclidConePhase1} when considering the subface $\{\theta_2,\theta_3\}$, i.e., the rays are shot in the directions of the second and third corners of the simplex; in this case $u$ is the intersection of $L_1$ and $L_2$).
-We divide the subface using $\theta_3$ and continue the process.
+If \beqref{eq:B_lambda} has a unique solution $\lambda=(\lambda_1,\lambda_2)$, then either it is not nonnegative, that is, the point $u:=p+\sum_{i=1}^2\lambda_i T_i$ is not in the wedge, or $\lambda$ is nonnegative, i.e., $u$ is in the wedge.
+In the first case the ray emanating from $p$ in the direction of $\theta_3:=(p-u)/|p-u|$ will hit an edge of the cell contained in the wedge but not located on $L_1$ or $L_2$.
+Such a case is described in Figure \bref{fig:projectorEuclidWedgePhase1} when considering the subedge $\{\theta_1,\theta_2\}$.
+We divide the current projector subedge using $\theta_3$ and continue the process.
+In the second case $u$ is in the wedge, but we should check whether $u$ is in the cell (can be checked, for instance, by distance comparisons).
+If $u$ is in the cell (a case corresponding to the case of the subedge $\{\theta_1,\theta_3\}$ in Figure \bref{fig:projectorEuclidWedgePhase2}, where $u=v$ there), then it is a vertex and we store it (together with other data: see Section \bref{sec:CombinatorialInformation}).
+We have finished with the subedge and can go to the other ones.
+Otherwise $u$ is not a vertex, and we actually found a new edge of the cell corresponding to the ray in the direction of $\theta_3:=(u-p)/|u-p|$ (this case is implicit in Figure \bref{fig:projectorEuclidWedgePhase1} when one considers the subedge $\{\hat{\theta}_2,\hat{\theta}_3\}$, i.e., the subedge induced by the rays which are shot in the directions of the second and third corners of the projector, respectively; in this case $u$ is the intersection of $L_1$ and $L_2$).
+We divide the subedge using $\theta_3$ and continue the process.
+We also note that $u\neq p$ (and hence $\theta_3$ is well defined) since if, to the contrary, $u=p$, then, from the fact that $u$ is located on the lines $L_i$, $i\in\{1,2\}$ (see the discussion after \beqref{eq:B_lambda}), it follows that $p$ is located on these lines too.
+This is impossible since $L_1$ (and also $L_2$) is either the bisector between $p$ and some other site $a_1\neq p$, and in this case obviously $p$ cannot be located on it, or $L_1$ is a line on which part of the boundary of $X$ is located and thus again, $p$ cannot be located on $L_1$ (since $p$ is in the interior of $X$).